rebekahross/startup/README.md

 What I learned from the Simon Service
 I learned that service is a way to standardize things across the internet, so there is more uniformity and support.
 This is how different devices know how to connect the same way.
 I honestly have no idea how I'd implement this on my own though.

+What I learned from the Simon DB

+I learned about creating a database for my users.
+I was actually wanting to use this on my javascript aspect, and I just couldn't figure out how to do it, so I'm glad to see that there's a way to implement this.
+Basically, there is a database, and items get stored to it as things get added.